slash-aech/slash-aech/README.md

 Yes I use a proton mail - harshitbenke@proton.me

-No I'm not a freak, you are if you think it's alright to let google be your PA
+No I'm not a freak, maybe